Aaronius/penpal/README.md

 </details>

-## Closing the Connection
+## Destroying the Connection

-At any point in time, call `connection.close()` to close the connection so that event listeners can be removed and objects can be properly garbage collected.
+At any point in time, call `connection.destroy()` to destroy the connection so that event listeners can be removed and objects can be properly garbage collected.

 ## Debugging